-WHAT: This will be the 26th annual Texas State Archaeology Field School in Belize.
-This is a six credit course (Anth 4630).
-Students will have an opportunity to participate in an archaeological research project dealing with the first English pirates, buccaneers, and baymen that settled in Belize.
-Participants will learn about research strategies, archaeological techniques, laboratory analysis, and the interpretation of excavated remains.
+This was the 26th annual Texas State Archaeology Field School in Belize.
+Students had an opportunity to participate in an archaeological research project dealing with the first English pirates, buccaneers, and baymen that settled in Belize.
+Participants learned about research strategies, archaeological techniques, laboratory analysis, and the interpretation of excavated remains.

-WHERE: The 2011 field school will be held on St. George’s Caye, one of the islands off the coast of Belize.
+The 2011 field school was held on St. George’s Caye, one of the islands off the coast of Belize.
 St. George’s Caye was visited by pirates and became the first settlement and capital for the buccaneers and English woodcutters extracting logwood dye and mahogany.

 Dr. Jim Garber firstname.lastname@example.org

 Department of Anthropology